wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 32 Their knees smote one against another, for the strength of Britain was shaken ; her valiant warriors lost their honor ;* and her glory was outshone.

+* Doubly lost it : by water and by land ; by being conquered and by being cruel.

 33 Now there were great honor and praise bestowed upon Harrison for his courage, and his valiant acts and the people remembered his name with pleasure.

 34 Moreover, he gave great praise to Shelby, the governor, and Perry, and Johnson, and all the brave men that were with him.